 Did you know?

 An orthopedic surgeon treats patients of all ages, from birth to old age.
 Children are often born with physical deformities that require ongoing orthopedic care.
 Some people visit orthopedists after suffering a traumatic injury – perhaps in a car accident or while playing sports.
 Still, some patients do not require orthopedic care until much later in life, when arthritis often appears.
 Regardless of the reason for seeing an orthopedist or age, there are treatments available that can restore or repair the full function of the musculoskeletal system in many patients.

 Frequently Asked Questions

-How do I know if I need to see a Orange County orthopedist?
+How do I know if I need to see an orthopedic surgeon?

-What types of treatments are available from an orthopedist?
-Do all patients require orthopedic surgery in Orange County?
+What types of treatments are available from an orthopedic surgeon?
+Do all patients require orthopedic surgery?

 How long will it take for me to recover from an orthopedic surgery?

 If you require orthopedic surgery, the thought of undergoing an operation may be intimidating.
 However, you can trust that many common orthopedic operations – such as knee and hip replacement – boast some of the highest success rates in modern medicine.
 Furthermore, today’s minimally invasive methods often mean a shorter recovery time overall.
 Speak with your orthopedic surgeon about any questions you have regarding the recovery period after your operation.